tsavina/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.rst

     ratio=0.9,
   )

-* ``dataset`` - calibration dataset for data-aware weight compression.
-It is required for some compression options, for example, some types ``sensitivity_metric`` can use data for precision selection.

-* ``sensitivity_metric`` - controls the metric to estimate the sensitivity of compressing layers in the bit-width selection algorithm.
-Some of the metrics require dataset to be provided.
-The following types are supported:

-* ``nncf.SensitivityMetric.WEIGHT_QUANTIZATION_ERROR`` - data-free metric computed as the inverted 8-bit quantization noise.
-Weights with highest value of this metric can be accurately quantized channel-wise to 8-bit.
-The idea is to leave these weights in 8 bit, and quantize the rest of layers to 4-bit group-wise.
-Since group-wise is more accurate than per-channel, accuracy should not degrade.

-* ``nncf.SensitivityMetric.HESSIAN_INPUT_ACTIVATION`` - requires dataset.
-The average Hessian trace of weights with respect to the layer-wise quantization error multiplied by L2 norm of 8-bit quantization noise.

-* ``nncf.SensitivityMetric.MEAN_ACTIVATION_VARIANCE`` - requires dataset.
-The mean variance of the layers' inputs multiplied by inverted 8-bit quantization noise.

-* ``nncf.SensitivityMetric.MAX_ACTIVATION_VARIANCE`` - requires dataset.
-The maximum variance of the layers' inputs multiplied by inverted 8-bit quantization noise.

-* ``nncf.SensitivityMetric.MEAN_ACTIVATION_MAGNITUDE`` - requires dataset.
-The mean magnitude of the layers' inputs multiplied by inverted 8-bit quantization noise.

 The example below shows data-free 4-bit weight quantization applied on top of OpenVINO IR.
 Before trying the example, make sure Optimum Intel is installed in your environment by running the following command: